-Individual items, which in and of themselves may be controversial or offensive to some patrons or staff, may be selected if their inclusion will contribute to the range of viewpoints in the collection as a whole and the effectiveness of the library's ability to serve the people of the library district.
-Selection will not be inhibited by the possibility that children may inadvertently have access to the item.
+Individual items which are controversial or offensive to some patrons, board members, or staff may be selected if their inclusion will contribute to the range of viewpoints in the collection as a whole and the effectiveness of the library's ability to serve the people of the library district.
+Selection will not be inhibited by the possibility that children may have access to the item.
 Donated materials become the property of the library and will be accepted with the understanding that they are subject to the same selection and weeding/discarding of material process as purchased materials.
 Materials which are not included in the collection will not be returned to the donor, in accordance with the Gifts and Donations Policy.
-The library cannot assign value to gifts.
+The library does not assign value to gifts.

 Donations for memorial items are welcomed.
-The library takes suggestions based on the interests of the person being memorialized but cannot guarantee that materials on those subjects will be currently available.
+The library takes suggestions based on the interests of the person being memorialized but cannot guarantee that materials on those subjects will be purchased.
 Books and other gifts purchased from gift funds will be identified with suitable plates.
 Refer to the "Gifts and Donations Policy."